Ahanmr/Reinforcement-Learning/README.md

-# Reinforcement-Learning Tutorial
+# Reinforcement-Learning Tutorial Document
-Learnings and custom code-template written for different algorithms such as Q-Learning, Deep-Q Learning, exploration and exploitation.
+Learnings and custom code-template written for different algorithms such as Q-Learning, Deep-Q Learning, exploration and exploitation methods.